 Have you been to Boracay?
 How did you get there?
 I would love to hear your thoughts in the comments below.

 Pin “Manila Boracay Flights – Caticlan or Kalibo?” for later!

-Disclaimer: This post is not sponsored.
-I paid for my Manila Boracay flight on Skyjet Airlines Philippines in full and as always, all opinions are my own.
-This post may contain affiliate links which could earn me a few cents towards running this site at no extra cost to you.
+Disclosure Statement: This post is not sponsored.
+I paid for my Manila Boracay flight on Skyjet Airlines Philippines in full.
+The information in this article is based on my own personal experiences and has not been influenced in any way by the brand(s) featured.
+This post may contain affiliate links which if clicked may earn me a small commission on purchases at no extra cost to you.